Teaching Your Puppy To Stop Biting

 Follow up your scolding with directing your puppy’s attention to his chewing toys and praising him for latching on to the appropriate objects.
 Along with this consistent correction, also be sure to provide your puppy with plenty of playtime and outlets for his energy.

-This will not only help to prevent boredom from chewing but also will help to develop a deeper bond between you and your new buddy.
+This will not only help to prevent boredom chewing but also will help to develop a deeper bond between you and your new buddy.